machmode/primes/README.md

 The program prints:
 - Total count of primes found by the sieve
-- The first 20 and last 5 primes (comma-formatted)
+- The first 20 and last 5 primes
 - Miller-Rabin primality checks on a few large numbers

 ## Building and running